 Unlike the well-known cannabinoid tetrahydrocannabinol (THC), CBD is completely non-psychaoctive.
 This means that consuming or absorbing CBD won’t ever cause a high or temporarily inhibit cognitive functions.
 In fact, CBD actually counteracts the psychoactivity of THC.
 This makes CBD an appealing treatment option for those looking to incorporate the healing effects of cannabinoids without having to experience the fuzziness of a high.

-While researchers are still discovering more exciting effects of CBD, so far studies indicate that CBD is beneficial for treating inflammation, pain, anxiety, seizures, spasms, psychosis, nausea, and other symptoms.
-CBD has also shown to have antioxidant and neuroprotective properties.
+While researchers are still discovering more exciting effects of CBD, so far studies indicate that CBD could potentially beneficial for treating inflammation, pain, anxiety, seizures, spasms, nausea, and other symptoms.
+CBD has also shown to have antioxidant and potentially neuroprotective properties.

 Because of these therapeutic effects, scientists have found evidence that indicates CBD is a potential treatment for a wide array of conditions.
 This includes arthritis, chronic pain, multiple sclerosis, schizophrenia, depression, post-traumatic stress disorder, epilepsy, Alzheimer’s disease, Parkinson’s disease, and even cancer.
 On our education page, you’ll find a comprehensive collection of the research investigating CBD’s beneficial effects.